John Allwright Fellowship

 I am involved in an ACIAR project, but I am unsure if I meet the eligibility criteria.
 What should I do?

-Can I still apply if I’ve work on an ACIAR project over 24 months ago?
+Can I apply if I worked on an ACIAR project more than 24 months ago?

-Unfortunately, this does not meet the required eligibility criterion for the John Allwright Fellowship program, but please visit the ACIAR website – you may be eligible for our other Fellowship opportunities!
+No. This does not meet the required eligibility criterion for the JAF program, but please visit the ACIAR website – you may be eligible for our other capacity development opportunities!

 When should I seek the support of my Australian project leader, partner country leader and employer?